staticintlucas/goldfish/README.md

 # Goldfish v2

-**Note: This branch contains the work in progress design for Goldfish v2.
-The original Goldfish v1 design files are available in the [v1 branch].**
+**Note: This branch contains the design for Goldfish v2.
+The Goldfish v1 design files are available in the [v1 branch].**

 Goldfish is a Pro Micro compatible microcontroller board designed for use in mechanical keyboards.
 It is based on the same Atmel ATMega32U4 chip and is programmable using the Arduino IDE or a keyboard specific firmware such as TMK or QMK.
 Of course it is perfectly usable for any other electronics projects too, not just keyboards.